lambda-feedback/user-documentation/docs/advanced/evaluation_functions/feedback.md

 ```

 ## Execution Logic for the `eval` command
-1. First `evaluation_function` is called using the response, answer and params
+1. First `evaluation_function` is called using the response, answer and params.
-3. If evaluation threw an error, then return the error message
+2. If evaluation threw an error, return the error message.
-2. If evaluation was successful, check for matching cases
+3. If `params` contains a non-empty list of `cases` and the result is `is_correct: false`, run the case-matching procedure below, merge the outcome into the result and return it.
-	1. If "params" contains a non-empty list of "cases", determine the correct feedback, add it to the result and return the block (Logic for this is described in the next section)
+4. Otherwise, return the result unchanged.

-	2. If "params" doesn't contain a list of cases, simply return the result
+When a case matches, Shimmy adds `matched_case` (the case's index) to the result, and if that case defines a `mark` (`0` or `1`) it overrides `is_correct`.

 ## Determining the correct feedback case
 1. Iterate through each case in the list of `cases`: